Skip to content

 Fix Windows 10 error 0xc0000098 with 7 proven methods including Startup Repair, BCD rebuild, and CHKDSK.
 Restore your boot configuration today.

 Error code 0xc0000098 stops Windows 10 from booting because the BCD (Boot Configuration Data) file is corrupted or missing.
-We tested all 7 methods below on Windows 10 (22H2) and Windows 11 (23H2) to find which fixes actually work in 2026.
+All 7 methods below are proven fixes on Windows 10 (22H2) and Windows 11 (23H2) that still work in 2026.
 This guide is only for your own device or account.

 #What Causes Error 0xc0000098?